Today, I want to share my MLM Story.

 Like most people in this industry, I struggled.
 I struggled for YEARS; more than 12-years to be exact.
 Retailing, recruiting and duplication seemed impossible.

 No one I talked to was interested.
 People told me the products were too expensive.
 People told me it was a scam.
-Most people I talked to just wanted a job, not a business opportunity.
+Most people I prospected just wanted a job, not a business opportunity.
 I heard it all.

 Had a few simple things not happened, I would no longer be in this industry.
 Fortunately, I had several breakthroughs that altered my MLM Career.
 I’d like to take a moment or two and talk about them.